dsrvlabs/did_method/DID-Method-DSRV.md

 ## Summary
 The purpose of DSRV DID is to be able to prove ownership of addresses of various heterogeneous blockchains through a single DID.
 Through this, users can submit and use proof that they control a specific address, such as moving assets through a blockchain bridge operated by a third party, or withdrawing from a centralized exchange that requires KYC.
+Each blockchain has its own address system.
+And through Mnemonic and [bip44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), a unique private key for each blockchain is generated.
+The goal is to manage these addresses as a single DID by issuing a VC using the unique signature system of each address blockchain through the DSRV DID.

 ## DSRV DID Scheme
 DSRV decentralized identifiers(DID) is of the following format: